foundriesio/docs/source/user-guide/lmp-customization/linux-building.rst

    Subsequent builds are much faster since some artifacts are cached.

 At the end of the build, your build artifacts will be under ``deploy/images/<MACHINE>``.
-The artifact you will use to flash your board will be something similar to ``lmp-base-console-image-<MACHINE>.wic.gz``.
+The artifact you will use to flash your board will be something similar to ``lmp-base-console-image-<MACHINE>.rootfs.wic.gz``.

 Install the Image
 ^^^^^^^^^^^^^^^^^